Locals’ favorite stops for adventure, beautiful views and perfect picnics

 Trail Description: There are a few ways you can hike this trail.
 I’ll describe two of them here.

 - The second route is the 6-mile loop in the link above.
 The loop begins with quite a steep and technical climb that takes you up the ridge line of the mountain.
-As you wind your way through mini basalt peaks and over a few false summits, you’ll have views of the Naches and Yakima Valley as well as the Naches and Tieton Rivers along your journey.
+As you wind your way through mini basalt peaks and over a few false summits, you’ll have views of the Naches and Yakima Valleys as well as the Naches and Tieton Rivers along your journey.
 This trail eventually drops into Waterworks Canyon which takes you back to your car at the parking area, finishing your loop.
 The picnic spots are endless on this hike, but the views from Cots Peak is probably the most breathtaking.

 Sheep Lake – Chinook Pass